-VOLUNTEERS at the Citizens Advice Bureau (CAB) in Harlow have expressed their joy at working for the centre.
+VOLUNTEERS representing a broad range of ages and backgrounds at the Citizens Advice Bureau (CAB) in Harlow have expressed their joy at working for the centre.

 Kathryn Claydon, 55, said: “You gain a really good insight about your local community, you gain some fabulous skills, and you meet a great team of people.
 I’d recommend it to anybody.”

 The CAB is a registered charity largely staffed by volunteers with the aim of providing advice to people with problems they face in their everyday lives, including debt, benefits, and housing.

 Longest serving volunteer Pam Watson, 74, said: “It’s good to be able to help somebody, but you never know when you’re going to need help yourself.”

 The volunteers explained that there is quite a variety of different people that come in seeking advice, and that this is one aspect which makes the job enjoyable.